63 Ji4 Ji4 既濟

 In the I Ching, there exist many great rivers to cross, one after another.
 What did crossing a great river mean to people 3,000 years ago?
 A person stood alone before a great rolling river with a canoe or raft.
 The river was full of danger but he had to cross, which suggests that there must have been something very important to him on the other side.
 Troops must cross a great river to conquer the enemy, and a tribe must cross a great river to reach a holy place; all had critical influences for the future.
 Crossing a great river is an important but dangerous mission, but it must be done in order to attain a final goal.
 Therefore having crossed a great river is not only understood as the end of a great task, but also the start of undertaking what is planned for the other side.

-Ji Ji forms after the middle lines of trigram Kun (submissiveness, earth) and Qian (perseverance, heaven) exchange their positions.
+Ji Ji forms after the middle lines of trigram Kun1 (submissiveness, earth) and Qian2 (perseverance, heaven) exchange their positions.
 Hereafter all six lines attain their right positions amicably neighbouring, and righteously correlating with, each other.
 This is like the masculine and feminine of hexagram Tai (11), which engage in a smooth, unobstructed, harmonious and peaceful interplay, developing to a most stable and perfect state.

 The formation of hexagram Ji Ji leads to the creation of fire (of the lower trigram Li), and water (of the upper trigram Kan).
 Given the nature that fire blazes upward and ascends to the top while water flows downward and descends to the bottom, the hexagram will change to Wei Ji (64), not having crossed a river, nor completed a task yet.
 There the masculine and feminine are no longer at their right positions, yet still correlate with each other.
 Following that, they will start to seek the positions suited to them, respectively.
 Wei Ji is the reverse and changing hexagram of Ji Ji.

-Text: Ji Ji (completion), (which can attain) smooth progress in small (matters); it is advantageous (or appropriate) to persist.
-It is auspicious in the beginning but will become disorderly in the end.
+Ji Ji (completion): It can attain smooth progress in small matters; it is advantageous (or appropriate) to persist.
+In the beginning it is auspicious but in the end it becomes disorderly.

-Commentary on the text: Ji Ji (completion), (which can attain small) smooth progress, (signifying) the small one will progress smoothly.
-It is advantageous (or appropriate) to persist, as (those of) rigidity and (those of) tenderness are righteous and stay properly at their positions.
-It is auspicious at the beginning, as (the one of) tenderness (i.e. the feminine line 2) attains the middle (position of the lower trigram Li).
-This will become disorderly when it ends with stop, as it is destitute of the norm.
+Commentary on the text: Ji Ji (completion): It can attain smooth progress, signifying the small one (matter) will progress smoothly.
+It is advantageous (or appropriate) to persist, as those of rigidity and tenderness are righteous and stay appropriately at their positions.
+It is auspicious in the beginning, as the one of tenderness (i.e. the feminine line 2) attains the middle position of the lower trigram Li.
+This will turn out to be disorderly when it ends with stop of maintaining what have been achieved but looks for another success; it is destitute of the norm.

-The I Ching begins with masculine Qian and feminine Kun.
+The I Ching begins with masculine Qian2 and feminine Kun1.
 After the masculine and feminine have undergone the permutations of 60 hexagrams in seeking their optimal state, finally they reach Ji Ji where all attain their designated positions.

 The masculine and feminine attain their most stable and perfect state, signifying all settles down.
 It will become static if change is no longer required.
 Therefore it is advantageous to maintain what has been achieved by appropriately refreshing it, like feminine line 2, the small one, moderately progressing (from position 2 to 5 and then returning) so as to preclude the hexagram from becoming fixed.
 On the other hand, if one is too ambitious and pursues another success, the results will backfire.

-Hexagram Ji Ji starts with the lower trigram Li, the brightness of which denotes civilisation, after the task has been accomplished.
-However it will reach Wei Ji (64) and end with disorder if one attempts to take another challenge to cross the river of the upper trigram Kan.
+Hexagram Ji Ji starts with the lower trigram Li, the brightness of which denotes civilisation, after tasks have been accomplished.
+However it will reach Wei Ji (64) (where all the lines are not at their proper positions) and end with disorder if it attempts to take another challenge to cross the river of the upper trigram Kan.
 Therefore it is auspicious in the beginning but becomes disorderly.